Can I get a Mortgage after an IVA?

 The main reason that getting a mortgage following an IVA can be difficult is that it will be noted on your credit file and will stay there for a while after it has ended.

 Your credit file is used by companies to try and measure how likely you are to be able to repay what you borrow based on your history.
 As such, having an IVA lets them know that you have had trouble paying back debt in the past.

 Credit files contain six years’ worth of credit history.
 This means that a typical IVA will be visible on your file for around a year after you’ve finished it.

 For this reason, it is a good idea to wait until the IVA has dropped off your credit file before applying for a mortgage.

 You can check this by requesting a copy of your credit file from one of the UK’s credit reference agencies – Experian, Equifax, or Callcredit.
 It usually costs around £2 for a one-off request.

 The best way to improve your chances of getting a mortgage following an IVA is to rebuild your credit score.
-This will show possible lenders that you are able to repay what you borrow, and as such be able to keep up with your mortgage payments.
+This will show possible lenders that you can repay what you borrow, and as such be able to keep up with your mortgage payments.

 The process can seem long, but it is definitely worth taking the time to rebuild your credit score, to make sure you get the best possible deal on a mortgage.
 There are plenty of ways to rebuild your credit score after an IVA:

 Get a Completion Certificate

 The first thing you should do to rebuild your credit score after an IVA is to request a certificate of completion from your Insolvency Practitioner (IP).

 This proves that your Individual Voluntary Arrangement has been successfully completed and means you’ll always have evidence of this to hand.

 Check your Details